kareemtarek/crud-pack

 CRUD Pack (kareemtarek/crud-pack)

-CRUD Pack is a blueprint-first Laravel CRUD generator that allows developers to scaffold complete CRUD resources (Web or API) using a single Artisan command, while strictly following Laravel conventions.
+CRUD Pack is a comprehensive Full-Stack CRUD Scaffolding Framework Layer for Laravel that automates the entire CRUD lifecycle, allowing developers to scaffold complete CRUD resources (Web or API) using a single Artisan command while strictly following Laravel conventions.

 It is designed to eliminate repetitive boilerplate without hiding logic, without magic, and without locking developers into abstractions.
 Everything generated by CRUD Pack is readable, editable, and intended to be owned and customized by the developer.